PPISP: Physically-Plausible Compensation and Control of Photometric Variations in Radiance Field Reconstruction: Experiments

 To further highlight the differences of the methods in challenging real-world scenarios, we captured a new \emph{PPISP dataset} consisting of four scenes.
 Each of them was captured with three different cameras (Apple iPhone 13 Pro, Nikon Z7, and OM System OM-1 Mark II) to ensure variations.
-Further details of this dataset are available in the Supplementary.
+More details about the scenes, resolution, and training-test splits are available in the Supplementary.